-Employees will only be able to commence work upon completion of their SHN with a negative COVID-19 tests on arrival, the 14th and 21st day of their SHN, as well as comply with MOM or governmental advisories as well as safe distancing measures.
+Employees will only be able to commence work upon completion of their 21-day SHN with negative COVID-19 tests on arrival, the 14th and 21st day of their SHN, as well as comply with MOM or governmental advisories as well as safe distancing measures.
 Employees will also have to wear an SHN electronic monitoring device either issued by ICA or MOM.

 Refer to this list from the ICA website for the latest set of guidelines that must be followed by employees and employers.
 The authorities have placed the responsibility of knowing about and following these rules on companies.